jesseduffield/jesseduffield.github.io/_posts/2022-8-13-IntegrationTests.md

 - The GuiDriver interface and implementation are both named GuiDriver.
 See the appendix below
 - Hiding the uncommon test args like Skip and ExtraCmdArgs makes them less discoverable for when somebody needs to use them.
 I might include them in the callsites unconditionally.
 - My `Input` internally holds an instance of `Assert`, suggesting perhaps they should just be combined into one
 - It's idiomatic to have all `main.go` files in a `cmd` directory at the root level, but I've currently got my test-specific stuff within the integration package for the sake of co-location.
-I might change this even just by adding some stub `main.go` files which directly invoke code in the integration package.
+I might change this even just by adding some stub `main.go` files which directly invoke code in the integration package. _EDIT: I've now made this change_

 ## Conclusion